Algebraic Hyperbolicity of Complements of Generic Hypersurfaces in Projective Spaces: Notation and conventions

 \subsection{Lines with fixed modulus}

 A key consideration in this paper is the modulus of intersection of a line with a given hypersurface.
 Recall that $\overline{M}_{0,d}$ is the moduli space of stable rational curves with $d$ marked points.
-After taking a quotient by the natural $S_d$ action, we obtain the space of rational curves with $d$ unordered marked points, which we call $M_{0,d}^{\sym}$.
-Similarly, we have the space $\overline{M}_{0,d+1}$ and can take its quotient by the $S_d$ action on the first $d$ points and get a space $U_{0,d}^{\sym}$.
+It is a projective variety, and forms a fine moduli space for families of stable rational curves.
+After taking a quotient by the natural $S_d$ action, we obtain the space of stable rational curves with $d$ unordered marked points, which we call $\overline{M}_{0,d}^{\sym}$.
+Similarly, we have the space $\overline{M}_{0,d+1}$ and can take its quotient by the $S_d$ action on the first $d$ points and get a space $\overline{U}_{0,d}^{\sym}$.
+The space $\overline{M}_{0,d}^{\sym}$ is a coarse moduli space for families of stable rational curves with $d$ marked, unordered points, and $\overline{U}_{0,d}^{\sym}$ is the coarse moduli space for families of stable rational curves with one special marked point together with $d$ other, unordered marked points.

 Let $V \subset \PP^n \times \mathbb{G}(1,n)$ be the universal line in $\PP^n$, and let $\pi$ be the projection to $\PP^n$ and $\eta$ the projection to $\mathbb{G}(1,n)$.
-Given a hypersurface $D \subset \PP^n$, we have a rational map $\phi: V \dashrightarrow U_{0,d}^{\sym}$ given by sending a pair $(p,\ell)$ to the element $(D \cap \ell, p)$, where the $d$ unordered points are given by $D \cap \ell$ and the $(d+1)$st point is given by $p$.
+Given a hypersurface $D \subset \PP^n$, we have a rational map $\theta: V \dashrightarrow \overline{U}_{0,d}^{\sym}$ given by sending a pair $(p,\ell)$ to the element $(D \cap \ell, p)$, where the $d$ unordered points are given by $D \cap \ell$ and the $(d+1)$st point is given by $p$.

-This map will be particularly important in the case $d=4$, $n=2$, where we study the fibers of $\phi$ in detail.
-In this case the map $\phi$ is defined everywhere except for pairs $(p,\ell)$ where $p \cup \ell \cap D$ has a multiplicity three point along the line $\ell$, where it isn't clear which stable curve corresponds to $\ell \cap D$.
-In particular, this means that $\phi$ is undefined along the flex locus, or along tangent lines to $D$ when the point $p$ coincides with the point of tangency.
+This map will be particularly important in the case $d=4$, $n=2$, where we study the fibers of $\theta$ in detail.
+In this case the map $\theta$ is defined everywhere except for pairs $(p,\ell)$ where $p \cup \ell \cap D$ has a multiplicity three point along the line $\ell$, where it isn't clear which stable curve corresponds to $\ell \cap D$.
+In particular, this means that $\theta$ is undefined along the flex locus, or along tangent lines to $D$ when the point $p$ coincides with the point of tangency.